straend/fik1.net/content/random/svtplay.md

 		enable-remote-http-toggle 1
 		buffer-limit 4096

 	Thats it.
 Now start/restart Privoxy and change your proxyserver in the browser and You are good to go.

-Note that some of the domains we are proxying are used as Content Delivery Networks or for adserving.
-So it might result in slower internet browsing, and swedish ads served up on other sites.
+	Note that some of the domains we are proxying are used as Content Delivery Networks.
+So it might result in slower internet browsing.

 		.akamai.net
 		.akamaitech.net
 		.akamaihd.net
-	.omtrdc.net
-	.edgesuite.net